Even with yellow leaves, your sweet pea plant can be salvaged.

 4. Insufficient Sunlight

 Sweet pea plant needs sunlight and water to produce chlorophyll, a pigment responsible for green foliage.
-Lack of sunlight makes the plant leggy and turn leaves yellow.
+Lack of soil sunlight makes the plant leggy and turns leaves yellow.

 How to revive?

-Sweet peas plant need full sunlight to grow.
+Sweet pea plants need full sunlight to grow.

 5. Compact Roots

-Roots are responsible to provide water along with nutrients to plant.
+Roots are responsible for providing water along with nutrients to plants.

-Root bound makes them inefficient and they can’t deliver required nutrients to the plant.
+Root-bound makes them inefficient, and they can’t deliver the required nutrients to the plant.

 Yellowing of leaves and compact roots are signs of this garden issue.